 Should You Invest in Residential or Commercial Real Estate?

-If you don’t have experience in real estate investing, we’ve recommend residential vs commercial real estate.
+If you don’t have experience in real estate investing, we recommend residential real estate.
 If you have experience managing commercial properties, then commercial wins over residential real estate investing.
-If you have limited cash or low risk tolerance, then we recommend residential vs commercial real estate.
+If you have limited cash or low-risk tolerance, then we recommend residential vs commercial real estate.

 Let’s go through the two main guidelines which are inevitable if you wish to succeed in residential real estate investing.